necro-nemesis/LabyrinthAP/README.md

 ## Support us

 LokiAP is free software, but powered by your support.
-If you find it beneficial or wish to contribute to inspire ongoing development your donations of any amount; be they even symbolic, are a show of approval are greatly appreciated.
+If you find it beneficial or wish to contribute to inspire ongoing development your donations of any amount; be they even symbolic, are a show of approval and are greatly appreciated.

 Loki Donation Address: LK8CGQ17G9R3ys3Xf33wCeViD2B95jgdpjAhcRsjuheJ784dumXn7g3RPAzedWpFq364jJKYL9dkQ8mY66sZG9BiCwrYHPmcZin1VP8Btf